xyflow/xyflow/README.md

 # :ocean: React Flow

 React Flow is a library for building node-based graphs.
 You can easily implement custom node types and it comes with plugins like a mini-map and graph controls.
-You can check out the [examples](https://react-flow.netlify.com/) or read the [blog post](https://webkid.io/blog/react-flow-node-based-graph-library/) to get started.
+Feel free to check out the [examples](https://react-flow.netlify.com/) or read the [blog post](https://webkid.io/blog/react-flow-node-based-graph-library/) to get started.

 - [Key Features](#key-features)
 - [Installation](#installation)